jessicalevine/logman/README.md

 Commands include:
 * list - list logfiles matching a particular pattern in their name
-* last - find the last logfile matching a pattern
 * text - full text search on logfile lines

 ## Configuration